VedhaDarshni7/Retail_sales_SQL-analysis/README.md

-# Retail Sales SQL Analysis
+# 🛒 SQL Project: Retail Sales Analysis

-This project showcases an intermediate SQL analysis on a fictional retail database using PostgreSQL.
+An intermediate-level SQL project that analyzes sales data for a fictional retail company.
+Includes schema design, sample data, and analytical queries for insights.

+---

+## 📂 Files

+- `schema.sql` – SQL script to create the database tables.
+- `data.sql` – Sample data for each table.
+- `queries.sql` – Analytical queries to derive insights from the data.

+---

-## Features
+## 🔍 Key Analyses

-- Sales by category and region
-- Top products by revenue
+- Top-selling products by revenue
+- Monthly sales by product category
-- Basket size analysis
+- Customer basket size and regional revenue
-- Use of joins, aggregations, and window functions
+- Most sold product in each category

+---

-## Files
+## 💡 Tools Used

-- `schema.sql`: Table creation scripts
-- `data.sql`: Sample data
+- PostgreSQL (or compatible SQL engine)
-- `queries.sql`: Business queries for insights
+- GitHub for version control

-## How to Run

-1. Open PostgreSQL or DB Fiddle.
-2. Run `schema.sql` → then `data.sql`.
-3. Run `queries.sql` to view results.
+- [DB Fiddle](https://www.db-fiddle.com/) or local SQL editor

+---

-## Author
+## 👩‍💻 Author

 VEDHA DARSHNI.S.R – [LinkedIn](https://www.linkedin.com/in/vedha-darshni-s-r-b1200935b/)